SvenSommer/structure_comparer/README.md

 #### REST Client

-The service can be tested using a request collection in `rest/requests.http`.
-This file uses the extension _Rest Client_ (`humao.rest-client`).
+The service can be evaluated through a predefined collection of requests located in `rest/requests.http`.
+This collection utilizes the [Rest Client](`https://marketplace.visualstudio.com/items?itemName=humao.rest-client`) extension for easy execution.

-Specify the `host` for the requests in setting like
+The target `host` for these requests is specified in the devcontainer.json file under the rest-client.environmentVariables setting, as shown below:

 ```json
 "rest-client.environmentVariables": {